Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Empirical Analysis

 \subsection{Experiments on Real Dataset: Cora}

+\textbf{Orthonormal Feature $\rmX \rmX^T = \rmI_n$ Assumption}.
 In this section, we present additional experiments on Cora.
 Since our theory assumed orthonormal features $\rmX \rmX^T = \rmI_n$, we validate it experimentally in similar setup described in Section~\ref{sec:emp_real_date}.
 Figure~\ref{fig:cora_xxt1} shows the result for $\rmS_{sym}$ and $\rmS_{row}$ for depth $1$ and $8$.
 The conclusions derived from real setting hold here as well and shows $\rmS_{row}$ preserves the class information better than $\rmS_{sym}$.

+\textbf{ReLU GCN.} We present the result for ReLU GCN in this section.
+Figure~\ref{fig:cora_relu_gcn} shows the result where the conclusions derived in Section~\ref{sec:emp_real_date} holds very well.
+Additionally, we plot the average in-class and out-of-class block difference in the case of vanilla GCN (line plots in first row of Figure~\ref{fig:cora_relu_gcn}), we observe that the average in-class and out-of-class block difference degrades with depth for each class in Cora, showing the negative impact of depth which aligns well with the theoretical result.

-Another experimental study is to understand how easy it is to learn the classes that showed good in-class and out-of-class gap preservation from the experiment in Section~\ref{sec:emp_real_date}.
-The line plot in Figure~\ref{fig:cora} shows class $C2$ and $C5$ are well represented by both $\rmS_{sym}$ and $\rmS_{row}$.
+Another experimental study is to understand how easy it is to learn the classes that showed good in-class and out-of-class gap preservation from the above experiment.
+The line plot in Figure~\ref{fig:cora_relu_gcn} shows class $C2$ and $C5$ are well represented by both $\rmS_{sym}$ and $\rmS_{row}$.
 To study how well this holds in the trained GCN, we considered depth $4$ vanilla GCN with ReLU activations and used the same hyperparameters mentioned in Section~\ref{exp:gcn_motiv}.
 The results are shown in Figure~\ref{fig:cora_cls_perf} where we observe that $C2$ and $C5$ are well learnt.
 On the other hand, other classes that showed small gap are also well learnt by the trained GCN.
-This needs further investigation as it has to do with the data split and some classes are more represented in the training data and some for instance $C6$ is poorly represented.
+This needs further investigation as it has to do with the data split and some classes are poorly represented in the training data, for instance $C6$.
 Thus, we leave it for further analysis.

-We present the result for linear GCN with the same setup as described in Section~\ref{sec:emp_real_date} to check the goodness of our theory.
+\textbf{Linear GCN.} We present the result for linear GCN with the same setup as described in Section~\ref{sec:emp_real_date} to check the goodness of our theory.
 The results are illustrated in Figure~\ref{fig:cora_lin} where we observe that the theory holds very well for linear GCN than ReLU GCN.
 The class information is better preserved in $\rmS_{row}$ than $\rmS_{sym}$ especially for higher depth in the case of both GCN with and without skip connections.
 All the conclusions derived in the main section hold here as well.